Breakout Session Proposals

 Note: Failure to pay the registration fee will result in the cancellation of presentation and conference registration.
 All presenters are responsible for paying their own travel and lodging expenses.

-- May 1 and May 29, 2020: Deadline for all Presentation and Interactive Workshop presenters, respectively, to submit full papers (up to 2500 words) for inclusion in the LOEX Conference Proceedings
+- May 7, 2021: Deadline for all breakout session presenters to submit full papers (up to 2500 words) for inclusion in the LOEX Conference Proceedings